Exotic Psilocybin Mushroom Species Reviews Part I: Echelons (minimal spoilers)

 Without further ado, here is my “tier list.”:

-Highest regard: Panaeolus cyanescens
+Highest regard: Panaeolus cyanescens, Psilocybe zapotecorum

 Lower regard: Ps. cubensis